-This report presents the results of our geologic investigation of two adjacent properties located on 23rd Avenue on the west or ocean side of East Cliff Drive in Santa Cruz County (Figures 1 and 2).
+(Figures I and 2).
 The parcels are located at the mouth of Corcoran Lagoon on an uplifted marine terrace above a sand beach.
 The chief purpose of our study was to evaluate coastal erosion rates at the property in order to define building setbacks according to existing ordinances.
 A geotechnical investigation was conducted at the property in 1999 by Haro, Kasunich and Associates who drilled three exploratory borings.
-We reviewed their report as part of our work.
+We reviewed their report as part a our work.

-Our investigation consisted of 1) a review of select pertinent published and unpublished geologic information including the 1999 HKA report, 2) a field examination and mapping at the property, 3) stereoscope analysis of 11 sets of historic aerial photographs taken between 1931 and 2001, 5) discussions with the project geotechnical engineers - Haro, Kasunich and Associates and the project architect, Wayne Miller, and 7) preparation of this report.
+Our investigation consisted of 1) a review of select pertinent published and unpublished geologic information including the 1999 HKA report, 2) a field examination and mapping at the property, 3) stereoscope analysis of 11 sets of historic aerial photographs taken between 1931 and 2001, 5) discussions with: the project geotechnical engineers - Haro, Kasunich and Associates and the project architect, Wayne Miller, and 7) preparation of this report.